The High Earner's Tax Code: Navigating the 'Big Beautiful Bill' Over $500k

 Show Notes

-Depreciation is your friend.
-Cost segregation accelerates it — you reclassify building components (carpet, appliances, lighting) into shorter lives.
-A $500,000 rental might get $150,000 in year-one depreciation from a cost seg study.
-At 37%, that's $55,500 in tax savings.
-The property's NOI might be $30,000.
-You're showing a paper loss of $120,000.
-The IRS sees a loss.
-You see cash in your pocket.
 Now layer in syndication.
-As a limited partner, you get K-1 losses.
-Those losses offset your W-2 or business income.
-A $50,000 investment in a value-add deal might generate $25,000 in year-one losses.
+As a limited partner, you receive K-1 losses that offset W-2 or business income.
+A $50,000 investment in a value-add deal might produce $25,000 in year-one losses.
 At 37%, that's $9,250 back.
-The deal still produces cash flow.
-You're just getting a tax subsidy on top.
-The math works for high earners because your marginal rate is so high.
-Every dollar of loss is worth 35 to 37 cents.
+The deal still produces cash flow — you're just getting a tax subsidy on top.
+Every dollar of loss is worth 35–37 cents at your marginal rate.

 Was this helpful?